cbuckalew89/SQL/README.md

 To run the pipeline run:

 python3 etl.py
-this will extract the data from the json files and insert it in the star schema.
+this will extract the data from the json files and insert it in the star schema, insert your own json files.